brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 Additionaly, on top of stages 1 and 2, we can enable **[ZeRO-Offload](https://www.deepspeed.ai/tutorials/zero-offload/), a system for offloading optimizer and gradient states to CPU memory**.
 On top of stage 3, we can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857), also an offloading engine that extends ZeRO-offload with support to NVMe memory.
 According to the [ZeRO-3 documentation](https://deepspeed.readthedocs.io/en/stable/zero3.html#zero), "ZeRO-Infinity has all of the savings of ZeRO-Offload, plus is able to offload more the model weights and has more effective bandwidth utilization and overlapping of computation and communication".

 ## Model and dataset setup

-The code that follows is applicable to any model of type `torch.nn.Module` and any dataset of type `torch.utils.data.Dataset`.
-So we will detail three use cases: an advanced use case, specific to a large language model (GPTlite), an out-of-the-box [pre-defined model from torchvision](#torchvision-model) and a [simple DNN model](#benchmark-model) of arbitrary width and depth used to simulate different ML workload conditions (we will call this our benchmark model).

-### GPTlite

 We start by taking our previous *GPT-lite* implementation and matching the architecture of the model to the *GPT-2 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1):